Introduction to Illustrator Shortcut Keys

 Command + V

 Illustrator offers countless options and tools to create amazing and professional artworks.
 As a result, selecting these options and tools directly from the menu bar will be time consuming and exhausting.
 So instead of taking the long route, make use of the above-listed illustrator shortcut keys that will help boost your workflow efficiency.
-Start employing these shortcuts into your project and optimize your work time.
+Start employing these shortcuts in your project and optimize your work time.

 This has been a guide to Illustrator Shortcut Keys.
 Here we discuss the 18 topmost Shortcut Keys of Illustrator and their features.
 You may also look at the following articles –